 DRU’S BAR

 Dru’s Bar in Midtown prides themselves on their friendly atmosphere.
 So sit back, grab a PBR and pick out a song on the jukebox, or grab a few more as liquid courage to get on stage for karaoke.
 Check their schedule for Drag Shows, karaoke comedy shows and other events.
-The bar is non-smoking and has a brand new patio as of summer 2021.
+The bar is non-smoking but features a patio.

 THE PUMPING STATION

 Located in the heart of the Crosstown neighborhood, the Pumping Station has been open since 2001.
-Get your leather out because Wednesday night is Leather Kilt, Kink and More (or Less!).
+Every night of the week is a different event or theme.
 Check out the Pumping Station site or social for all upcoming events.

 FRIENDS OF GEORGE’S